 Running Perl 6 code can be done using the REPL (Read-Eval-Print Loop).
-Within the terminal, type perl6, write your code and hit [Enter]
+To do this, open a terminal, type perl6 into the terminal window, and hit [Enter].
+This will cause a prompt of > to appear.
+Next, type a line of code and hit [Enter].
+The REPL will print out the value of the line.
+You may then type another line, or type exit and hit [Enter] to leave the REPL.

 Alternatively, write your code in a file, save it and run it.

-It is recommended that Perl 6 files have a .pl6 extension.

-Run the file from the terminal using the following syntax: perl6 filename.pl6
+It is recommended that Perl 6 scripts have a .pl6 file name extension.
+Run the file by typing perl6 filename.pl6 into the terminal window and hitting [Enter].
+Unlike the REPL, this will not automatically print the result of each line: the code must contain a statement like say to print output.

 The REPL is mostly used for trying a specific piece of code, typically a single line.
 For programs with more than a single line it is recommended to store them in a file and then run them.